-Get the recipe: Lorraine Pascale's raspberry, vanilla and white chocolate cake (opens in new tab)
+Lorraine Pascale's raspberry, vanilla and white chocolate cake (opens in new tab)

-Get the recipe: Hummingbird Bakery blueberry cake
+Hummingbird Bakery blueberry cake (opens in new tab)

-Get the recipe: Mary Berry's strawberry cake (opens in new tab)
+Mary Berry's strawberry cake (opens in new tab)

-It doesn't take much to make buttercream: butter, icing sugar, flavoured extract and a few drops of milk.
 Buttercream is one of the most popular cake toppings as it can be made into different flavours, different colours and can be presented in a variety of ways too, from piped swirls to a smooth palette-knife finish.
 You can also turn your buttercream into a cream cheese frosting by substituting the butter.